d1618033/python-redfish-utility/docs/slate/source/includes/_smartniccommands.md

 ## Smart NIC Commands

-The Smart NIC commands are designed for use with HPE Gen10 servers.
+The Smart NIC commands are designed for use with HPE Gen10 and later servers.

 <aside class="notice">
 <ul>